September 11-13, 2015

-Enjoy sights, sounds and tastes of the African-Caribbean at Goombay!, a free weekend festival in downtown Asheville.
-Held this year at Pack Square Park, Goombay! brings a variety of entertainment including dancing and the beating of West African drums ringing with the harmonic live music featuring gospel, reggae, funk and soul.
-Enjoy an authentic Caribbean meal and see vendors line the streets with everything from ice cream to third world crafts.
+Enjoy sights, sounds and tastes of the African-Caribbean at Goombay, a free weekend festival in downtown Asheville.
+Held this year at Pack Square Park, Goombay brings a variety of entertainment including dancing and the beating of West African drums ringing with the harmonic live music featuring gospel, reggae, funk and soul.

 Goombay is as a cultural expression of a people, erduring slavery days in Bermuda.
 Both music and rhythm were brought form Africa and West Indies.
 The original dancers used a skin-covered drum that was called "Gombey" meaning rhythm.
 In the Bahamas the word is "Goombay" and in Jamaica, the dance is known as "Gumbay".
 The Goombay dancers wear colorful costumes and high headdresses topped with feathers.
 Often times, grotesque masks help to enhance the free and exotic movements.